 The Company considers all short-term investments with an original maturity of three months or less when purchased to be cash equivalents.
+There were no cash equivalents at March 31, 2017 and December 31, 2016.

 Research and Development Costs

 Research and development costs are expensed as incurred.
 Advance payments for goods and services that will be used in future research and development activities are expensed when the activity has been performed or when the goods have been received rather than when the payment is made.
 Upfront and milestone payments due to third parties that perform research and development services on the Company's behalf will be expensed as services are rendered or when the milestone is achieved.